chelcomp/immich-docker-compose/README.md

 ## Configuration

 All configuration is done via the `.env` file.
 Refer to the comments in `.env.template` for a description of each variable.
 For more advanced configuration options, please refer to the official Immich documentation.

+## Performance Tuning

+For a smoother user experience, this `docker-compose.yml` is configured to optimize performance by separating background tasks from the main application server and prioritizing CPU resources.

+### Dedicated Job Containers

+-   **`immich-microservice`**: This container is dedicated to running background jobs like video transcoding and other processing tasks.
+By separating these tasks, the main `immich-server` can remain responsive to user requests.
+-   **`machine-learning`**: This container handles all machine learning tasks, such as image recognition and classification.
+Isolating this resource-intensive process prevents it from impacting the performance of the core application.

+### CPU Prioritization

+The `cpu_shares` option is used in the `docker-compose.yml` to allocate CPU resources:

+-   **`immich-server` (`cpu_shares: 2048`)**: The main server is given the highest priority to ensure the web interface and API are always fast and responsive.
+-   **`immich-microservice` (`cpu_shares: 1024`)**: The background jobs container has a lower priority than the main server.
+-   **`machine-learning` (`cpu_shares: 512`)**: The machine learning container has the lowest priority, ensuring that it only uses significant CPU resources when the system is not busy with other tasks.

+This configuration ensures that background processing and machine learning tasks do not slow down the user-facing parts of the application.

 ## Updating Your Instance